datianshi/uaa-application-example/README.md

 1. Pivotal Cloud Foundry installed
 2. Pivotal Cloud Foundry Single Sign on tile installed
-3. A SAML provider with two users belongs to two groups, admin and user You can use this php saml provider for testing/experimental purpose https://github.com/datianshi/simplesamlphp-for-cf
+3. A SAML provider with two users belongs to two groups, admin and user.
+   You can use this php saml provider for testing/experimental purpose https://github.com/datianshi/simplesamlphp-for-cf